 This is my chance for a normal life

 I had been trying to switch off the urges for kink, and had been open with P about my past.
 He accepted me the way I was, better yet he loved me after just two weeks.
 Four weeks later he said “wouldn’t it be funny if we told everyone we got engaged” I laughed along, it was funny!

 Then we decided to get married in the march, a mere six weeks further along.
 My mum pointed out how fickle I had been in the past and urged us to wait until the autumn.
 Over the next six months I was discouraged from spending time outside of college with my friends, the pig boys, unless P was with me.
 And he always wanted to come with me out on the boat when I went wakeboarding.
 My circle grew smaller, and with it my confidence.
 But it was ok, because he loved me.

 I cried all of the way to my wedding

-He did, eventually, and I left the room in tears.
-I think I knew then that I would only ever be able to stay for the boys.
+He did, eventually, and I fled the room in tears.
+I think I knew then that I was no longer able to stay for the boys.
 And as his behaviour deteriorated further I began to gain a little strength.
 With his moods came name calling and the start of emotional abuse to the boys.
 Something in me started to wake up, and things were in motion; this was not ok!!

 As Sophocles said, it was time to say goodbye to the sun that shines for me no longer.